dvklopfenstein/pmidcite/README.md

 The requirements for search interfaces are mandatory not only for structured scientific literature retrieval like systematic reviews, but also in any research that needs to provide a comprehensive literature review [[6]](#references).
-We add "Forward citation search" to the Boeker list to evaluate the extremely popular GS implementation of this feature through its ubiquitously featured "Cited by N" links against the PubMed implementation and compare PubMed and GS's support for the search tools below using the 2013 foundational Boeker advice [[6]](#references).
+We add "Forward citation search" to the Boeker list to evaluate the extremely popular Google Scholar (GS) implementation of this feature through its ubiquitously featured "Cited by N" links against the PubMed implementation and compare PubMed and GS's support for the search tools below using the 2013 foundational Boeker advice [[6]](#references).